danphenderson/leetcode-solutions/pascals-triangle.md

 # Complexity
-Time Complexity: $$O(n^2)$$, where $$n$$ is numRows.
+Time Complexity: $O(n^2)$, where $n$ is numRows.
 The time complexity arises from the nested loops: the outer loop runs for numRows iterations, and the inner loop's runtime is proportional to the row number, summing up to a quadratic time complexity.
-Space Complexity: $$O(n^2)$$ as the space required is proportional to the number of elements in Pascal's triangle, which is the sum of the first n natural numbers, resulting in a quadratic relationship with the number of rows.
+Space Complexity: $O(n^2)$ as the space required is proportional to the number of elements in Pascal's triangle, which is the sum of the first n natural numbers, resulting in a quadratic relationship with the number of rows.
 The space complexity considers the storage required for the triangle structure itself, which holds all the computed values.

 # Code
 My solution beats 97-percent of Python submissions' runtime.